mREITs After The COVID-19 Apex

 The eviction moratorium in states like New York is a crucial start but only delays the inevitable.
 After June 20, when Gov. Andrew Cuomo’s 90-day stay will have lifted, renters will face unpayable debt of months of back-rent and fees, as well as damaged credit.
 Housing courts will swell with the backlog, and many people will be evicted….
 In the New York State Senate, a group of Democrats led by Michael Gianaris of Queens have introduced a bill to offer rent and mortgage forgiveness for residential and commercial tenants affected by the pandemic.

-The cost or the rent and mortgage forgiveness as envisioned by the authors of the op-ed would be borne, in part, by the federal government.
+The cost of the rent and mortgage forgiveness as envisioned by the authors of the op-ed would be borne, in part, by the federal government.
 However, regarding who would pay for the rent moratorium, they advocate the following:

 ...
 But owners of larger properties, the institutional investors, would bear part of the cost in proportion to their size.
 The largest landlords would absorb the cost entirely...